-So the key is to have a full inventory of your possessions: Here’s how to create one:
+So the key is to have a full inventory of your possessions.
+Here are the basic steps for creating a home inventory.

 1. Pick your software and storage methods

-Scribbling on a napkin or taking a few snapshots is OK, but many better options exist and cost nothing.
-Two such alternatives are:
+Scribbling on a napkin or taking a few snapshots is OK, but many better options exist, some of which cost nothing.

 2. List your possessions